 Who

-Aaron Ballman is a senior software engineer for a leading colorimetric software company.
-He has over a decade of experience writing cross-platform frameworks in C/C++, compiler & language design, and software engineering best practices.
+Aaron Ballman is a Senior Staff Compiler Engineer for Intel.
+He has almost two decades of experience writing cross-platform frameworks in C/C++, compiler & language design, and software engineering best practices and is currently a voting member of the C (WG14) and C++ (WG21) standards committees.

-In case you can't figure it out easily enough, the views expressed here are my personal views and not the views of my employer, my past employers, my future employers or some random person on the street.
+In case you can't figure it out easily enough, the views expressed here are my personal views and not the views of my employer, my past employers, my future employers, or some random person on the street.
 Please yell only at me if you disagree with what you read.

 Search